sanzor/Ctesiphon/README.md

 ![Inbound Flow](image/Server/1609585970364.png)

-The inbound task is basically a loop running in a  `System.Threading.Task` for those familiar with the `.NET` Ecosystem (an operation which is dispatched over the framework's  thread pool  , more on it [here](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task?view=net-5.0)).
+The inbound [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task?view=net-5.0)  (for those familiar with the `.NET` Ecosystem - an operation which is dispatched over the threadpool)  is basically a loop which receives messages from the client , parses , and handles them.

-This task gets spawned at the begining of the session - when the user connects to the server via a upgradeable  http-to-websocket request .
+This [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task?view=net-5.0) gets spawned at the begining of the session - when the user connects to the server via a upgradeable  websocket request .

 #### Message types